emsesp/docs/Troubleshooting.md

 ems-esp:# call thermostat seltemp 15
 ```

 You should see a log statement pop in the console like `[thermostat] Setting thermostat temperature to 15.0 for heating circuit 1, mode auto` followed by which telegrams are being sent.
-If you see errors then reach out on Discord or create a GitHub issue to get [Support](Support.md).
+If you see errors then contact [Support](Support.md).

 ### Integration with Home Assistant breaks when MQTT broker restarts